kclconsult/ehr-fhir-converter/README.md

 Cite as _[A semi-autonomous approach to connecting proprietary EHR standards to FHIR](https://arxiv.org/pdf/1911.12254.pdf).
 Chapman, Martin and Curcin, Vasa and Sklar, Elizabeth I. 2019._

-Cite as _[A semi-autonomous approach to connecting proprietary EHR standards to FHIR](https://arxiv.org/pdf/1911.12254.pdf).
-Chapman, Martin and Curcin, Vasa and Sklar, Elizabeth I. 2019._

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.